makersacademy/chitter-challenge/README.md

 Create and run feature and unit tests to ensure we can see the time.
 12. Creating a date and time columns with automatic date and time setting.
 13. Adding a new parameter :time to the Peeps class and accessing it in Controller and passing to the View.
 Starting with tests.
+14. User story 4.
+For this we need to create another table to store user information including id, name, email address, password.